-It’s a late Sunday morning and you’re wearing a dressing gown, enjoying a large breakfast burger while you sit in the sunshine streaming through the window – but right as you take a huge bite, you lock eyes with a neighbour walking their dog past your house… It’s a delicate balance, maintaining privacy while still filling your house with natural light.
+It’s a delicate balance, maintaining privacy while still filling your house with natural light.
 Luckily, we’re here to help you solve the problem and find privacy shades that let in light, with our tips on the best blinds for privacy.

 As you can probably imagine, blackout blinds are the best window blinds for privacy because they are a complete barrier to the outside world.
 When closed, blackout blinds won’t let anyone catch a glimpse inside - even at night.
 They are most suitable for bedrooms and theatre rooms as their lack of light is useful for sleep-ins and immersive movie watching.
 The blackout fabric can be used on various blind styles, including Roman, roller, and cellular, so you can choose the design that suits your home.